botesjuan/Burp-Suite-Certified-Practitioner-Exam-Study/README.md

 ### Burp Deserialization Scanner

->Intercept the admin panel page request and ***identify*** the serial value of the cookie named **admin-prefs**.
+>Intercept the admin panel page in the Burp Practice Exam, and ***identify*** the serial value of the cookie named `admin-prefs`.
 This challenge is from the [PortSwigger Practice Exam APP](https://portswigger.net/web-security/certification/takepracticeexam/index.html).

 ![Admin prefs serial cookie](images/admin-prefs-serial-cookie.png)